Piez-Kendrick/bagelchat/README.txt

 '''

 To do:
+	- Knows how many user is online (for GUI)
 	- Custom commands e.g. /quit, /asciiart, /flipcoin, etc
 	- Make python arguments nicer
 	- Build 'rooms' for multicasting
-	- Build GUI
 	- Build a chat bot?

 To fix: